Writer-In-Residence Program

 The Program

-The W-I-R Program provides private office space (in a newly-renovated area of the building) in which the Resident can write, hold office hours, or attend to other activities within the scope of the residency.
+The Writer-in-Residence Program provides private office space (in a newly-renovated area of the building) in which the Resident can write, hold office hours, or attend to other activities within the scope of the residency.
 The entire library facility - as well as public locations throughout Concord and surrounding communities - are also available as you seek to connect with the community.
-During the 6-month program, the W-I-R will be expected to create an original piece of work as well as conduct writing programs and workshops for the Library community.
+During the 6-month program, the Writer-in-Residence will be expected to create an original piece of work as well as conduct writing programs and workshops for the Library community.

 Applications